Application Process & Requirements

 Is there a subject test for Political Science that I need to take?

-No. The General GRE is the only GRE that is required for your application.
+No. The General GRE is the only GRE that should be taken if you choose to include a GRE score as part of your application.

 Is there a minimum TOEFL score?
 Do I have to take the TOEFL?

 We take the ability to write and speak in English as a very important determinant of admission.
 It is the responsibility of the applicant to provide us with materials to evaluate their language skills.
 A TOEFL score is a good and effective way to provide us with the necessary information.
-For international students with an undergraduate or graduate degree from a university in the United States, we generally have enough information about their language skills without a TOEFL.
-Other applicants can be disadvantaged without TOEFL scores.
 All international students, regardless of their country of origin, need to take an oral language test administered by the English Language Programs at Washington University if and when they are admitted to the program.
+To be eligible for an English proficiency testing waiver, the applicant must have completed at least three years of study toward their degree from a regionally accredited university located in an English-speaking country.
+In addition, English proficiency testing may be waived for an application if the applicant has completed a full-time bachelor's or master's degree from a regionally accredited university located in the United States.
+Please also note that the entire length of study must have been completed at the institution.

 Do I need to submit my transcripts?

-What is the address to which I should send my transcripts?
+What is the address to which I should send my transcripts up acceptance of an offer of admission??

 St. Louis, MO 63130